-Equity Shares offered Offer of Equity Shares (1) Up to [●] Equity Shares, aggregating up to ₹ [●] million of which: Fresh Issue (1) Up to [•] Equity Shares, aggregating up to ₹ 2,000 million Offer for Sale (2) Up to 6,059,600 Equity Shares, aggregating up to ₹ [•] million The Offer comprises of: A) QIB Portion (3)(4) Not more than [•] Equity Shares of which: (i) Anchor Investor Portion Up to [•] Equity Shares (ii) Balance QIB Portion available for allocation to QIBs other than Anchor Investors (assuming Anchor Investor Portion is fully subscribed) [•] Equity Shares of which: (a) Available for allocation to Mutual Funds only (5% of the Net QIB Portion) [●] Equity Shares (b) Balance for all QIBs including Mutual Funds [•] Equity Shares B) Non-Institutional Portion Not less than [•] Equity Shares C) Retail Portion (5) Not less than [•] Equity Shares Pre and post-Offer Equity Shares Equity Shares outstanding prior to the Offer (as at the date of this Red Herring Prospectus) 33,158,374 Equity Shares Equity Shares outstanding after the Offer [•] Equity Shares Use of Net Proceeds and the proceeds from the Pre-IPO Placement See " Objects of the Offer " on page 86 for information about the use of proceeds from the Fresh Issue and Pre- IPO Placement.
+Equity Shares offered Offer of Equity Shares (1) ^ Up to [•] Equity Shares, aggregating up to ₹ [•] million of which: Fresh Issue (1)A Up to [•] Equity Shares, aggregating up to ₹ 3,000 million Offer for Sale (2) Up to 6,059,600 Equity Shares, aggregating up to ₹ [•] million The Offer comprises of: A) QIB Portion (3)(4) Not more than [●] Equity Shares of which: (i) Anchor Investor Portion Up to [●] Equity Shares (ii) Balance QIB Portion available for allocation to QIBs [●] Equity Shares other than Anchor Investors (assuming Anchor Investor Portion is fully subscribed) of which: (a) Available for allocation to Mutual Funds only (5% of the Net QIB Portion) [●] Equity Shares (b) Balance for all QIBs including Mutual Funds [●] Equity Shares B) Non-Institutional Portion Not less than [●] Equity Shares C) Retail Portion (5) Not less than [●] Equity Shares Pre and post-Offer Equity Shares Equity Shares outstanding prior to the Offer (as at the date of this Draft Red Herring Prospectus) 31,500,000 Equity Shares Equity Shares outstanding after the Offer [●] Equity Shares Use of Net Proceeds See "Objects of the Offer" on page 80 for information about the use of proceeds from the Fresh Issue.
 Our Company will not receive any proceeds from the Offer for Sale.